 by Robert Wilkinson

-This Scottish singer-songwriter came to fame in early 1965 with his hits "Catch the Wind," "Colours," and the timeless "Universal Soldier."
-Given his folk roots in the Celtic music of Ireland, Scotland and England, which also played a major part in American folk and blues roots, it was inevitable that the press would compare him with Bob Dylan, since both were troubadors in the classic sense.
-That comparison was not entire fair, since Dylan was far more ascerbic and intense than Donovan, who tended toward more a more mystical sense of storytelling, introspective poetry, and playful lyrics.
+This Scottish singer-songwriter called simply by his first name, Donovan (10 May 1946) came to fame in early 1965 with his hits "Catch the Wind," "Colours," and the timeless "Universal Soldier."
+Given his folk roots in the Celtic music of Ireland, Scotland and England, which also played a major part in American folk and blues roots, it was inevitable that the press would compare him with Bob Dylan, since both were troubadours in the classic sense.
+That comparison was not entirely fair, since Dylan was far more acerbic and intense than Donovan, who tended toward more a more mystical sense of storytelling, introspective poetry, and playful lyrics.

 He followed his initial folk style with pure "flower power" psychedelia, and in 1966 scored a monster #1 hit with "Sunshine Superman."
 He continued his psychedelic folk-rock stream of songs with "Mellow Yellow," my personal favorite "Season of the Witch," "There Is A Mountain," "Wear Your Love Like Heaven," "Jennifer Juniper," the extremely electric "Hurdy Gurdy Man," "Lalena," and "Atlantis," with dozens more in the years during and after these.